ShehryarGondal1/Bondora_Company_ML_Project/README.md

 •	We also making conclusion what are the factors affecting the borrower not to repay the loans on time.

 __Main Goal__
 This case study aims to identify patterns which indicate if a client has difficulty paying their installments which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. This will ensure that the consumers capable of repaying the loan are not rejected.
 In other words, the company wants to understand the driving factors (or driver variables) behind loan defaulters, i.e. the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.
+The company can utilise this knowledge for its portfolio and risk assessment and also help Lender to grant the loan on the basic of EMI ,ROI,ELA.

 __About Dataset__